Pinterest Hidden Image

 1. Baby’s diet

-As previously mentioned, babies who eat solids will have more odorous poop.
+As previously mentioned, babies who eat solid food will have more odorous poop than those breastfeeding or formula-feeding.
 Whatever they eat will contribute to the smell and consistency of their poop.
-Breastfed babies will pass less odorous poop than formula-fed or solids-fed babies.

 2. Lactose intolerance

 Lactose intolerance is different from milk allergy.
 Milk allergy is an allergy to cow’s milk.
-This is basically caused by the immune system reacting when there’s an intake of cow’s milk.
-Other milk sources can also cause an allergic reaction, such as those coming from sheep or goats.
+It is basically caused by the immune system reacting when cow’s milk is consumed.
+Other milk sources, such as those from sheep or goats, can also cause an allergic reaction.

 Lactose intolerance can cause bloating, gas, abdominal pain, and diarrhea.
 Your doctor will ask for your baby’s eating habits and other pertinent medical and family history to diagnose this.
 A series of tests for lactose intolerance will also be conducted to confirm the diagnosis.